lemenendez/gogo/README.md

     map: {big_int: bigint, date: time.Time, date_time: datetime, int: int32, medium_text: string, small_int: smallint, string: string, uuid: string}
 ```

-Gogo generates code for different sets of templates name generators.
+Gogo can generate code for many use cases.
+The code generation is made with the tpl files.

 A generator consists of:

 - A list of templates (*.tpl*)]
 - A field map specified by **map**

-During the code generation, all the field types specified in the entity file are replaced with the values specified in the map section of the generator.
+During the code generation, all the field types specified in the entity file are replaced with the values specified in the *map* section of the generator.
 For example, the type *int* for the generator **A** is mapped to *int* and  for the generator **B** to *int32*

 ## Entity File